 saying writing Firstly, Secondly, Thirdly/Lastly for your paragraph number 1, 2 and 3.
 And for linking words connecting sentences, there are plenty options for every situation.
 Like In Addition to/Additionally to express sequence for example and, However – Although when contrasting ideas.

-That’s it, guys!
-Those are the summary of the best tips I found when studying for my IELTS.
+That’s a wrap!
+Those are the best tips I’ve found when studying for my IELTS test.

 Back then it took me quite some time to research how to write the best introduction, paragraphs, and conclusion in an IELTS exam.
 The time I used to do this research, I could’ve used to focus on my studies and get prepared faster.
 But, I’m glad I could put together this info for you, hoping to make your student life a bit easier – which is something I’d appreciate then.
 And if you don’t have the time to research all this info like I did, don’t worry.
 The guys at Lingua Trip offer tons of ways to help you achieve your studying goals, whether that’s with a Skype Lesson or a Higher Education Consultation.

 So I really hope you liked it and found this article helpful.
 And now, the fun part: The bonus I promised.

 Sign up below and I’ll have a list of essay topic ideas sent right to your inbox!

 - How you are expected to write depends on what is being requested on your essay question.

 - Be alert for different essay formats.